CITY OF SEATTLE

 D. Hearing-Scope of Review.
 The hearing shall be conducted de novo and in accordance with the Hearing Examiner’s rules of procedure.
 The Hearing Examiner shall consider only those issues raised in the notice of appeal and relating to the requirements of this Chapter 25.02.

 E. Hearing Examiner’s Decision.
 Within 30 days after the hearing, the Hearing Examiner shall issue a written decision that shall include findings of fact and conclusions of law in support of the decision.
-The Hearing Examiner may arm, reverse, remand, or modify the Director’s decision.
+The Hearing Examiner may affirm, reverse, remand, or modify the Director’s decision.
 The Director and the affected employer that appealed the Director’s decision shall be bound by the terms and conditions of the Hearing Examiner’s decision unless the decision is reversed or remanded on judicial review.

 F. Notice of Hearing Examiner Decision.
 On the day the Hearing Examiner issues a decision, the Hearing Examiner shall provide the decision to the Director and to the employer that appealed.))